manibadhel/proxy-detection-api-free/README.md

-# IP Proxy Detection Script
+# IP Proxy Detection API Endpoint

 This example script checks if a user's IP address is using a proxy.
 It utilizes a free API service to determine the nature of the IP address and provides a visual warning if a proxy is detected.
 API endpoint can be used in any language.